 New Speed Cameras in NZ 2026: Complete Guide to the NZTA Expansion

-New Zealand's speed camera network is undergoing its largest expansion in years.
-Waka Kotahi NZTA is rolling out 17 new average speed camera sites across the country through 2026, with plans to expand the network to around 200 cameras by 2027.
+New Zealand's speed camera network is getting its largest expansion in years.
+Waka Kotahi NZTA is rolling out 17 new average speed camera sites across the country through 2026, with plans to grow the network to around 200 cameras by 2027.

 Overview of the Expansion

-In July 2025, Waka Kotahi NZTA completed its takeover of around 150 speed cameras from NZ Police.
-This transfer marked a significant shift in how speed enforcement is managed in New Zealand, bringing camera operations under the same agency responsible for road safety strategy and infrastructure.
+In July 2025, Waka Kotahi NZTA completed its takeover of roughly 150 speed cameras from NZ Police.
+That transfer was a major shift in how speed enforcement is managed here, bringing camera operations under the same agency responsible for road safety strategy and infrastructure.

 As part of this transition, NZTA has committed to expanding the camera network with a focus on average speed (point-to-point) cameras.
-The 2026 rollout includes 17 new average speed camera sites across both the North and South Islands, targeting corridors with high crash rates.
+The 2026 rollout includes 17 new average speed camera sites across both islands, targeting corridors with high crash rates.

-The current plan is to grow the network to around 200 cameras by 2027.
+The current plan is to grow the network to around 200 cameras by 2027, with further expansion potentially covering motorways and school zones.

 2026 Average Speed Camera Locations